IDEA-PRIO/VPMBench/docs/source/user/concepts.rst

 * ALT has to be a string consisting of the letters A, C, G, T, N,*
 * RG has to be one of :class:`vpmbench.enums.ReferenceGenome`
 * TYPE has to be one of :class:`vpmbench.enums.VariationType`
-* CLASS has to be one of :class:`vpmbench.enums.PathogencityClass`
+* CLASS has to be a string

 Currently, we provide an extractor for:

-    * :class:`ClinVar-VCF files <vpmbench.extractor.ClinVarVCFExtractor>`.
+    * ClinVar-VCF files (:class:`ClinVarVCFExtractor <vpmbench.extractor.ClinVarVCFExtractor>`)
-    * :class:`VariSNP Benchmarksuite files <vpmbench.extractor.VariSNPExtractor>`
+    * VariSNP Benchmarksuite files (:class:`VariSNPExtractor <vpmbench.extractor.VariSNPExtractor>`)

-If you want to develop your extractor for your custom format, e.g., CSV, your Extractor class has to inherit from original :class:`Extractor <vpmbench.extractor.Extractor>` class.
+If you want to develop your extractor for your custom format, your Extractor class has to inherit from original :class:`Extractor <vpmbench.extractor.Extractor>` class.
+If you want develop an custom extractor based on the CSV or VCF format, you can inherit from and implement the corresponding interfaces from :class:`CSVExtractor <vpmbench.extractor.CSVExtractor>` or :class:`VCFExtractor <vpmbench.extractor.VCFExtractor>`.
+Examples for such custom extractors can be found under ``tests/test_extractors.py``.

-Moreover, we also recommend you to build a list of :class:`EvaluationDataEntries <vpmbench.data.EvaluationDataEntry>` in your extractor and pass them to :meth:`vpmbench.data.EvaluationData.from_records` to create the EvaluationData.
+In general, we recommend you to build a list of :class:`EvaluationDataEntries <vpmbench.data.EvaluationDataEntry>` in your extractor and pass them to :meth:`vpmbench.data.EvaluationData.from_records` to create the EvaluationData.
 This will also handle the assigning of the UID for you.
 Also, you can use :meth:`ReferenceGenome.resolve() <vpmbench.enums.ReferenceGenome.resolve>`, :meth:`VariationType.resolve() <vpmbench.enums.VariationType.resolve>`, and :meth:`PathogencityClass.resolve() <vpmbench.enums.PathogencityClass.resolve>` helping you to create valid attributes.